-When your printer encounters any problem it means your printer is in error state.
+When your printer encounters any problem i.e printer is in error state it means your printer is in an error state.
 There are several reasons for a printer to be in an error state.
 A common reason is that the printer has an error in its firmware.

 If the printer has a firmware error, then it can be fixed by replacing the faulty firmware.
 It’s important to know the difference between a firmware error and a hardware error before you replace the printer.